seekrcentral/seekr2/docs/installation.rst

 ``pip install --upgrade cython``

 Hopefully, with the final step, all the tests pass.
-If a few fail, then determine if those failures will be necessary for our calculations.
+If a few fail, then determine if those failures will be necessary for your calculations.
 If several or all fail, then you'll need to be sure that you fix whatever problem caused those failures.
 If the CUDA tests failed, then you either do not have a working CUDA installation, or the proper environmental variables